Menopause is a natural stage in a woman’s life

 average age at which menopause occurs in Russia 1

-Natural menopause is preceded by the menopausal transition — a period when menstrual cycles become irregular in both duration and intensity.
-It typically begins between the ages of 40 and 45 1
+Natural menopause is preceded by the menopausal transition — a period during which menstrual cycles become irregular in both duration and intensity.
+It usually begins between the ages of 40 and 45.
+1

-The menopausal transition period, along with the 12 months following menopause, is referred to as perimenopause.
-The period after menopause as a whole is called postmenopause.
+The menopausal transition together with the 12 months following menopause is called perimenopause, while the period after menopause as a whole is referred to as postmenopause.
 1

 Menopause and its related stages are natural biological processes.
-However, each woman’s experience can differ: some may have minimal symptoms, while others may face noticeable impacts on their quality of life, with symptoms lasting for several years in some cases.
+However, women experience them differently: some have little to no symptoms, while for others the symptoms may significantly affect quality of life and, in some cases, persist for several years.
 2

 Changes associated with menopause